 You get the point.

-And like me, I bet you walk away from your fair share of registration or log in pages.
+And like me, I bet you walk away from your fair share of registration or login pages.

-What About First Responder Recruiting?
+What About Police Recruiting?

 Set Up For Failure

-We have had an incredible partnership with the Philadelphia Police Department for over a year and I have become quite fond of Captain John Walker.
+We have had an incredible partnership with the Philadelphia Police Department for over a year, and I have become quite fond of Captain John Walker.

 In my first meeting with him, he said something that resonated.